-- 1. Well is located behind house, follow road to right at first fork, then to left at second fork, look for pressure tank next to power pole (Appendix B, Figure OFR-1). - 2.
+- 1. Well is located behind house, follow road to right at first fork, then to left at second fork, look for pressure tank next to power pole (Appendix A, Figure OFR-1). - 2.
 Unhook water hose at wellhead. - 3.
-Purge at wellhead tap.
-Listen for pump to engage and/or feel the water line to ensure pump is running.
-Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 4.
-Collect sample at wellhead tap. - 5.
+The wellowner has installed a pump switch on the electrical box. - 4.
+Turn on pump and record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
+Collect sample at wellhead tap. - 6.
 Reconnect water hose and leave everything as it was upon arrival.
 Sometimes the water is already running; the hose leads to a watering tub for cattle in the pasture.

-2.2.5.29 OFR-3
+2.2.5.33 OFR-3

 - 1. Well is located to the left of the building and the GAC unit is located to the right of the building when facing the building from the parking lot, see Figure OFR-3.1 and 3.2. - 2.
 Turn on water at spigot near GAC to begin purging which will engage the well pump. - 3.
 At wellhead (to the left of the building), purge until well pump engages, listen and feel for pump to engage.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 4.
 Collect sample from wellhead tap (left of building). - 5.
-Post-GAC sample is collected from inside the GAC unit (right of the building) from the bottom sample port between the canisters as in LS-6 (Appendix B, Figure LS-6.2). - 6.
+Post-GAC sample is collected from inside the GAC unit (right of the building) from the bottom sample port next to the UV light as in LS-6 (Appendix A, Figure LS-6). - 6.
 Record gallons used from flowmeter at top inside the GAC unit. - 7.
 Temporarily cut off water to change prefilters: - a.
-Turn red valve in the upper left corner of unit to the off position. - b.
+Turn red valve before the first prefilter to the off position. - b.
 Open any spigot inside the GAC unit to relieve water pressure. - c.
 Unscrew both blue prefilter canisters and change filters if dirty. - d.
-Screw filters back on, close spigots, and turn red valve back on and check for leaks. - e.
-Make sure unit it functioning properly before leaving; check sample ports to make sure water is running through the system.

-8. Leave everything as it was upon arrival, except if the GAC system was bypassed or disconnected.
+Screw filters back on, close spigot and turn red valve back on and check for leaks. - e.
+Make sure unit is functioning properly before leaving; check sample ports to make sure water is running through the system. - 8.
+Leave everything as it was upon arrival, except if the GAC system was bypassed or disconnected.
 Report any tampering with the system or apparent leaks to CSSA Environmental Office and/or Carbonair for repair.

-2.2.5.30 OFR-4
+2.2.5.34 OFR-4

-- 1. This well can be sampled in conjunction with OFR-1, they also own this well. - 2.
-Well is located behind the house, straight ahead when coming up the driveway, look for big black holding tank (Appendix B, Figure OFR-4). - 3.
+1. This well can be sampled in conjunction with OFR-1, they also own this well.

+- 2. Well is located behind the house, straight ahead when coming up the driveway, look for big black holding tank (Appendix A, Figure OFR-4). - 3.
 Open valve on right side of black holding tank to drain they system and engage well pump. - 4.
 Purge at the wellhead tap.
 When pump engages wellhead tap will produce water.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
 Collect sample from wellhead tap. - 6.
 Close valve on black holding tank and leave everything as it was before leaving.